 If there’s anything that Manchester United and Arsenal can guarantee, it’s goals.
 Although they might not be in the best place as it stands, when the two sides meet there has still been goals in recent years.
 In fact in the last 10 meetings, there have been 31 goals, an average of 3.1 per match.
 As well as seeing plenty of goals, it’s rarely been completely one sided.
 In 7 of the last 10, both teams have scored and results have been quite even overall.
 With neither side able to take control, or defend properly against the other, we’ve gone for BTTS and over 2.5 at EVS.

 How To Watch Man United v Arsenal

-Manchester United v Arsenal will be shown live on Sky Sports Main Event from 8:00pm on Wednesday.
+Man United v Arsenal will be shown live on Sky Sports from 8pm on Monday 30th September.

 Despite Man United spending heavily on their defence this summer, they still look shaky and uncoordinated.
 This week, they come up against Pierre Emerick Aubameyang, one of Europe’s most in form strikers.
 We expect him to grab a goal at Old Trafford, if not more.

 *All odds from Bet UK’s online betting markets correct at the time of writing.